uclahs-cds/package-moPepGen/docs/filter-fasta.md

 ### Filter Variant and Noncoding Peptides

-This example takes both a variant peptide and noncoding peptide FASTA file and filters the sequences based on the expression level of the transcripts that they are associated with.
+This example takes both the variant peptide FASTA and the noncoding peptide FASTA and filters the peptides based on the expression level of the transcripts they are associated with.

 ```bash
 moPepGen fitlerFasta \